alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_035_eng.md

 Oh, and delicious food too (laughs).
 Well then.

-The 13-episode ***Saint Seiya: Hades Twelve Temples Arc*** raised our staff's tension with each episode.
+The 13-episode **"*Saint Seiya: Hades Twelve Temples Arc*"** raised our staff's tension with each episode.
 Since Sky Perfect TV advanced broadcast preceded DVD release, completion and delivery had to match that advanced broadcast, making quite tight schedules from series latter half, especially after Episode 9.
 Still, once things got exciting, there was no turning back.
 Every episode continued with deliveries stubbornly holding out until the very limit.

-For ***Saint Seiya: Hades Twelve Temples Arc***, I handled all colour design, colour direction input, and finishing delivery final checking for Episode 1, but from Episode 2 onward Sakuma Yoshiko-san (佐久間ヨシ子) took charge.
+For **"*Saint Seiya: Hades Twelve Temples Arc*"**, I handled all colour design, colour direction input, and finishing delivery final checking for Episode 1, but from Episode 2 onward Sakuma Yoshiko-san (佐久間ヨシ子) took charge.
 For episodes with gross production requested from **Dangan Pictures**, Suzuki Rumiko-san (鈴城るみ子), who handled colour direction for **Lifework** production episodes during the old TV series, participated in finishing inspection and special effects.
 She added another spoonful of essence to my colour design to expand story volume.

 Colour design creates series or episode colour blueprints, but for each episode, colour direction and inspection are key.